 At some point you just have to let it go.
 You set the gears in motion and then let the outcome happen.
 I see a lot of people trying to control the minutia all the way until the end.
 They are pulling all-nighters right before a deadline, calling everyone in a panic to follow up on tasks.
 While tying up loose ends and validating the upcoming tasks is a value-added activity, there comes a point where it starts detracting from overall performance.
 Continue reading

-As the fourth quarter approaches, capacity planning for 2014 will be kicking off.
+Every year as the fourth quarter approaches, capacity planning kicks off.
 With the speed of business we tend to try and cram in as many projects into a year as possible.
 We can’t risk falling behind, so we figure out how to implement every great idea.
 Often we get caught in the trap of believing we can just use staff augmentation to offset the greater capacity needs extra projects create.
 When doing capacity planning, don’t forget these other big hitters: Continue reading

 “And we could be fined for over $200 million!”
 The bigger picture came after the project had been in flight for a year.
 Setting and clarifying team priorities and the vision should be done up front, not when the project is behind schedule and the team is exhausted and wondering what the point was anymore.
 Why do we have such a difficulty communicating purpose and vision?

 Yes, that’s right, I’m writing a leadership lesson about roadkill.
 As I was driving to an event last night, I was very inspired by the poor animal who died prematurely.
 Projects are often killed prematurely, leaving quite a mess.
 Needless project death could be avoided by watching for a few warning signs.
 Continue reading

 Today I attended an educational conference for Toastmasters.
 As I sat there, I recollected why I joined the organizations I’ve joined.
 I started Toastmasters when a boss suggested it for my development.
 I stayed because it gave me the chance to practice my leadership skills.
 Continue reading